+Summary:

+All companies (13/13) agree to define an optional UE capability as well as a new type of feature group for CP/UP separation in NR-DC.
+One company slightly prefers to use f1c-OverNonF1TerminationNode as it’s more intuitive.
+Three companies propose to add a dash line between NR and RRC.

+Options of parent IE for this UE capability is further discussed, 11 companies participated in the discussion:

+Option 1: 0/11

+Option 2: 6/11

+Either way/no strong view: 5/11

+Based on above summary, rapporteur proposes with the following:

+Proposal 5 (13/13): Define a new UE capability ‘f1c-OverNR-RRC’ as optional UE capability for IAB-MT.
+The parent IE of this UE capability is NRDC-Parameters under UE-NR-Capability.

+Furthermore, for the feature group, 12/13 companies agree to define a new feature group for F1-C over NR RRC.
+Rapporteur proposes with the following:

+Proposal 6 (12/13): Define a new type of feature group for F1-C over NR RRC.

-3311151332323BAP Header Rewriting and Rerouting
+BAP Header Rewriting and Rerouting

 During [Pre116bis][004] email discussion, companies are wondering whether new UE capability for Rel-17 local rerouting is needed, as intra-donor DU local rerouting has been supported in R16, and the scenario of R17 local rerouting includes inter-donor DU and inter-donor CU rerouting.
 However, different from R16, new trigger conditions, e.g. type-2/3 RLF indication, congestion are agreed to trigger local rerouting, which might need new UE capability, so that IAB-donor CU can configure the alternative egress link and a configured threshold of available buffer size for the purpose of local rerouting.